-The service model for a DPoE Network is based on tag-based 802.1 Ethernet switching and forwarding, augmented with DOCSIS-based provisioning and configuration automation mechanisms.
+The Metro Ethernet service model for a DPoE Network uses tag-based 802.1 Ethernet switching and forwarding, augmented with DOCSIS-based provisioning and configuration automation mechanisms.
 The tag-based switching and forwarding uses a combination of [802.1ad] or [802.1ah] tags to establish a data path between a D-ONU and DPoE System.
-Frames belonging to the same service share the same [802.1ad] or [802.1ah] tags and follow the same path through the DPoE Network, as configured by the operator.
-In a way then, each service is granted a dedicated [802.1ad] or [802.1ad] EVC spanning between the D-ONU and DPoE System.
-IP services can be built "over-the top" without IP configurations for the DPoE System or D-ONU.
-IP(HSD) is a supported service in DPoE specifications that transports IP packets over an EVC between D-ONU and DPoE System to an IP router that is part of the DPoE System.
-The transport is similar to how Metro Ethernet services are configured.
-In the case of Metro Ethernet services, however, the EVC is not terminated at the IP router but may extend all the way across MEN if so configured by the operator.
+Frames belonging to the same service share the same [802.1ad] or [802.1ah]tags and follow the same path through the DPoE Network, as configured by the operator.
+Each Metro Ethernet service is granted a dedicated [802.1ad] or [802.1ah] EVC spanning between the D-ONU and DPoE System.
+IP(HSD) is a DPoE service that transports IP packets between D-ONU and DPoE System to an IP router that is part of the DPoE System.
+Forwarding decisions for IP(HSD) frames are based on a combination of dynamic MAC learning or static MAC address provisioning, supporting the [802.1d] bridged service model.